-The SQL UPDATE statement is used to change data within columns of a SQL Server data table.
-In this article we’ll explore how to use the UPDATE statement.
+Use the SQL UPDATE statement to change data within a SQL Server data table’s columns.
+In this article, let’s explore using the UPDATE statement.
 We discuss some best practices, limitations, and wrap-up with several examples.

 This is the third article in a series of articles.
 You can start at the beginning by reading Introduction to SQL Server Data Modification Statements.

 All the examples for this lesson are based on Microsoft SQL Server Management Studio and the AdventureWorks database.
-You can get started using these free tools using my Guide Getting Started Using SQL Server
+Get started using these free tools today.
+Get my guide Getting Started Using SQL Server.

 Before we Begin